EAterminator/HumanPerceptualVariability/README.md

 </div>
 This is the github code and data repository for the <em>ICML 2025</em> paper <em>Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering and Manipulating Human Perceptual Variability</em>.
+For convenience, model checkpoints and the variMNIST dataset can be found in <strong>Releases</strong>.

 ### Get started
 You can set up a conda environment with all dependencies by running the following commands: